By Shannon Moore

 Mapping out your schedule can provide stability with the knowledge that moving things around is inevitable:

-When you arrive home after an event, go ahead and take care of event paperwork, recaps, etc. immediately.
-Yes, you will be exhausted but taking care of lingering tasks will keep your mind free (and you paychecks coming in) during your free time.
+When you arrive home after an event, take care of event paperwork, recaps, etc. immediately.
+Yes, you will be exhausted but taking care of lingering tasks will help keep mind free (and paychecks coming in) during your downtime.

 Getting enough sleep is a simple act that can make a world of difference in your overall wellbeing as a brand ambassador and human being.

 It may be worth the few extra bucks to have groceries delivered so you don’t have to shop.
 Too busy to get to the gym?
 Free workouts or apps at home can get the job done.
 You can cut corners on time in many ways and this will free you up when you aren’t working.
 Leave a few mins early to fill up your gas tank on the way to an event rather than make a special trip out.
-Exchange carpool duties with other brand ambassadors to events to save on gas.
-If you make it a game you can find many ways to gain back some time on basic tasks.
+Exchange carpool duties to events with other brand ambassadors to save on gas.
+By putting a little thought into it and you’ll discover many ways to gain back some time on basic tasks.

 Household chores can wait a tad longer than usual during the busy season.
 The laundry may pile up and dishes sit overnight, the rug may go un-vacuumed, but it’s not the end of the world.
 Get things done bit-by-bit, but know that it’s OK to shun some responsibility around the house.